Great Things to Do in Greater Portland ME.

 Greater Portland, on Casco Bay, is Maine’s largest city and a delightful year-round tourist destination for vacationers who love urban settings.
 The Old Port section, dating from the 1800s, is now a first-class shopping and dining district packed with restaurants, stores, galleries, and lodgings.
-The neighborhood’s charm comes partly from the excellent maintenance of its Federal-style architecture and cobbled streets.
-The city’s “new” port is the departure point for the ferry to Nova Scotia and commuter boats to the Casco Bay’s Islands.
+The neighborhood’s charm comes partly from its fine Federal-style architecture and cobbled streets.
+The city’s “new” port is the departure point for the ferries and commuter boats to the Casco Bay’s Islands.
 Portland is the place for gourmets; good restaurants are abundant and rich with local seafood and regional specialties.

 Other highlights of the region include the city of Freeport, 20 miles north of Portland, home of upscale outlet shopping and of the world-famous L.L.
 Bean outdoor store.
 The city has made a priority of historic preservation, and many original schools, homes, and churches have been preserved and refurbished.
 Wolfe’s Neck Woods is one of several sanctuaries along the coast, perfect for hiking and bird watching.

 Portland has luxury hotels and quaint smaller lodgings.
 Outside the city are inns and B&Bs, some featuring very fine, historic pedigrees.